NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/prior-fuzzers.md

 ## CodeAlchemist

+### Test case generation
-* Using the following to execute the generator:
+* Using the following to execute the generator in our docker container:

    ```
    screen -S fuzz